 You can also access your files on any internet device, and you don’t need to worry about transferring them back and forth.

-Know your rights and responsibilities
+Know your rights and responsibilities.

 I’m not going to lie.
 As a freelancer, this is something that I’ve had to learn on the job.
 When you’re working on a client’s project, it’s a little different from working on your own.

-Create a unique workspace
+Create a unique workspace.

 While the Creative Cloud software offers a lot of great features, sometimes you want to go a little crazy and create something that no one else will be able to replicate.

 You might think you’d need to spend a fortune on a new Mac, but that isn’t the case.
-I will show you how to create a fantastic workspace for just under $1,000.
+I will show you how to create a fantastic workspace for under $1,000.

-Customize your desktop with Creative Cloud
+Customize your desktop with Creative Cloud.

 Adobe is trying to make their software easier to use, and they’ve made some severe changes to how you can customize your desktop with Creative Cloud.
 You can now add Adobe Stock images directly to your desktop and easily access them from anywhere.

-You can also import all your favorite fonts from your PC into Creative Cloud, and you can finally edit and save your PSD files as a single file, rather than having to separate each layer.
+You can also import all your favorite fonts from your PC into Creative Cloud, and you can finally edit and save your PSD files as a single file rather than having to separate each layer.

-The thing you should keep on your Mind
+The thing you should keep in your Mind

 - How can I get more out of my Creative Cloud subscription?